Namak Haraam (2015 film)

 Namak Haraam is a 2015 Indian Kannada-language action drama film directed by R. Nagaraj Peenya and starring Krishna Mahesh and Rapid Rashmi.

 Production

 The film, which marked the debut Ganesh's brother Mahesh, began production in the first half of 2014 with the muhurat taking place without disclosing who the heroine is.
 RJ Rapid Rashmi of Big FM, who was speculated to play the heroine, was confirmed by the makers to be a part of the film.
 Mahesh was supposed to make his debut with Boundary (2013), but the film never released despite almost the shooting was almost finished.
 The director and producer of Padhe Padhe (2013) collaborated again for this film.
 To prepare for the role, Mahesh watched Om (1995), Kariya (2003) and Jogi (2005).
 The film was shot in fifty days.
 Mahesh was credited as Krishna Mahesh for the film.
-The film finished shooting and was ready for release in December of 2014.
+The film finished shooting and was ready for release in December 2014.